fostermadeco/fm-website-serverless/README.md

 serverless deploy
 ```

-Deploys to AWS Lambda.
-It is helpful to test functions in the AWS browser console.
+Deploys to AWS.
+It is helpful to test lambda functions in the AWS browser console.

 Other basic commands [here](https://www.serverless.com/framework/docs/getting-started).

+## What this does

+This repo includes setup of an s3 bucket to store uploaded files from the website, like docs that accompany applications.
+The files are uploaded via signed url.
+This repo also includes the creation of a CloudFront delivery network for the documents in the s3 bucket. [ref](https://hackernoon.com/how-to-configure-cloudfront-using-cloudformation-template-2c263u56)

+The files are protected via a lambda function that provides basic auth access.
+This function was created manually in the aws console.
+In a perfect world, this repo would also faciliate the creation of that, but ran out of time.